Chris Barton (businessman)

 Chris Barton is an American tech entrepreneur, inventor, investor, and keynote speaker.
 He founded Shazam, a music identification company, and was its first CEO.

 Early life and education

 Chris Barton was born and raised in the United States, and lives in California.
 His father, John P. Barton, was a professor in nuclear physics, and his mother, Claudia F. Barton, was a professor in the field of computer science.
 His father is British and his mother is French, which he cites as giving him both the interest in living in the UK and the passport to do so; his parents also set up a nuclear physics consultancy, which he credits as inspiration for his choice of an entrepreneurial career.
+According to Barton himself, he suffered from dyslexia as a child.

 Barton graduated from University of California, Berkeley, with a Bachelor of Arts (BA) degree in Economics, and later pursued a Master of Business Administration (MBA) degree from the same institution.
 Barton also earned a Master in Finance degree from the University of Cambridge.